johnstcn/cs7ns6groupF/README.md

 This module handles inter-process communication (via TCP) and leader election (via Bully algorithm).

-It is design to be used by other modules:
+It is designed to be used by other modules:

 ```
 all_peers = ["10.0.0.1:8000", "10.0.0.2:8000", "10.0.0.3:8000"]